26 – Strategies for Survival in a Dangerous Game

 The kitchen was quiet, save for the buzz of electronics and the creak of old floorboards under shifting weight.
 Hunched over his laptop, Rhys’s face was illuminated by the pale blue glow of the screen.
 The early morning hours clung to him; dawn was still a distant promise outside the window.
 He scrolled through Dar’s follow-up message, each line tightening the knot in his stomach.
 His gut reaction wasn’t panic—it was something colder, sharper: recognition.

-“What if it’s not Ashford?” he spoke to no one in particular, his words loaded with significance.
+“What if it’s not Ashford?” he said.
 “What if Dar got it wrong?”

 His gaze drifted out the kitchen window, where the shadowed outline of tree branches swayed against the night sky.
 The house seemed motionless; even Dar had succumbed to sleep an hour earlier—a rare mercy she desperately needed.
 Good, she needs it.